alaprais/alaprais/README.md

 Appreciate the solid dependability of Statistics™️. <br>
-Drawn to the arcane promises of DL/AI automatons. <br>
+Drawn to the arcane power of DL/AI automatons. <br>
 Curious about the sooth-sayers of causality. <br>
 And fascinated by how to make it all happen.